 Various causes are involved in the development of male infertility.
-Some of the common causes of male infertility are:
+However, some of the common causes of male infertility are:

 • Genetics: Genetics is one of the most dominating factors for male infertility.
-It covers almost 15% of all the male infertility problems.
-One of the most common genetic condition for male infertility is Klinefelter’s syndrome which affects around 1 in 500 newborn males.
-The condition is caused due to the problem in gamete formation leading to small testes, low level of male dominating hormone and poor sperm count.
+It covers almost 15% of all male infertility problems.
+One of the most common genetic conditions for male infertility is Klinefelter’s syndrome which affects around 1 in 500 newborns.
+The condition is caused due to the problem in gamete formation leading to small testes, low levels of male hormones and poor sperm count.

-• Spermatogenesis-altering causes: Various factors affecting spermatogenesis results in reduced production of sperms or poor quality sperms.
-Varicocele is the condition affecting almost 40% of male with infertility.
+• Spermatogenesis-altering causes Various factors affecting spermatogenesis, resulting in reduced production of sperms or poor quality sperms.
+Varicocele is a condition affecting almost 40% of males with infertility.
 This condition results in the production of excess heat in the scrotum and oxidative stress that affects spermatogenesis.
-Celiac disease, riding bicycle, addiction to drugs, drinking excessive alcohol, and medications such as chemotherapy, and steroids also affects the process of formation of sperms.
+Celiac disease, bicycle riding, drug addiction, excessive alcohol, and medications such as chemotherapy and steroids also involve forming sperm.
 Hypogonadism also results in low sperm production.

-• Anatomical causes: Despite the production of healthy sperms in the optimum quantity, various anatomical abnormalities prevent the sperm from reaching the site through which they are ejaculated.
-These causes include problems in Vas deferens, a tube which forms form the passage for sperms to travel.
-The Vas deferens may either be blocked or completely absent as seen in some cases of cystic fibrosis.
-Other anatomical abnormalities include infection, hypospadias, retrograde ejaculation and blockage of ejaculatory duct.
+• Anatomical causes: Despite producing healthy sperm in the optimum quantity, various anatomical abnormalities prevent the sperm from reaching the site through which they are ejaculated.
+These causes include problems in the Vas deferens, a tube which forms from the passage for sperm to travel.
+The Vas deferens may either be blocked or utterly absent, as seen in some cases of cystic fibrosis.
+Other anatomical abnormalities include infection, hypospadias, retrograde ejaculation and blockage of the ejaculatory duct.

-• Other causes: Other causes that contribute to male infertility includes age, poor lifestyle, infection, trauma or injury to testes and age.
+• Other causes: Other causes that contribute to male infertility include age, poor lifestyle, infection, trauma or injury to the testes and age.
 In almost 25% to 30% of the cases, no known cause of infertility is found, and the condition is known as idiopathic male infertility.

 MALE INFERTILITY SYMPTOMS